Knowing how old I feel in the various roles of my life as a modern man tells me how fulfilling my life truly is.

 Becoming a divorced father is an opportunity, Joel Schwartzberg writes.
 Yes, an opportunity.

-The scariest moment in any dad’s life who happens to have a daughter is the moment boys become a part of the picture. —When my nine-year-old daughter Cindy mentioned to me – quite casually – that she “like-liked” George, a boy in her fourth-grade class, it seemed cute at first, as if she was infatuated with…
+The scariest moment in any dad’s life who happens to have a daughter is the moment boys become a part of the picture. — When my nine-year-old daughter Cindy mentioned to me – quite casually – that she “like-liked” George, a boy in her fourth-grade class, it seemed cute at first, as if she was…

 The unique and sensitive nature of the stepfather-father relationship is a common occurrence these days.
 Joel Schwartzberg talks about this relationship in detail.

 Kids music, it’s the type of thing all parents have learned to suffer through because it makes their kids do cute things.
-It’s ok to hate it.—For too many years, during long car rides with my kids, we’d listen to the carefully-curated iPod playlist I created way back when they were little.
-The musical hit…
+It’s ok to hate it. — For too many years, during long car rides with my kids, we’d listen to the carefully-curated iPod playlist I created way back when they were little.
+The…

-I never gave much thought to the common denominators that connect my dad to me until one night at a diner when, with a grunt, he pulled out his wallet.—Not all the genetic markers passed down from parent to child are obvious.
-We accept that there are biological blueprints for anger, obsession, intelligence, and creativity…
+I never gave much thought to the common denominators that connect my dad to me until one night at a diner when, with a grunt, he pulled out his wallet. — Not all the genetic markers passed down from parent to child are obvious.
+We accept that there are biological blueprints for anger, obsession, intelligence,…

 One Dad gets an interesting perspective of parenting from his favorite sport.